-- The second step is to register with Central Provident Fund.
+- Business Registration: The second step is to register with the Central Provident Fund.
 This can be initiated online and it would get approved within a couple of weeks at most.

-- The next step in company incorporation is to apply for a Food Shop License which is issued by the National Environment Agency.
+- Get Licences: The next step in company incorporation is to apply for a Food Shop Licence which is issued by the National Environment Agency.
 The application will take a couple of months to be processed and approved.
 An annual fee of S$195 should be paid for the same.

 Hygiene Training For Handlers

-Once you have sorted out these basic formalities, you will need to apply for other licenses only if you need them.
+Once you have sorted out these basic formalities, you will need to apply for other licences only if you need them.
 Here is a look at some of the optional permits:

 - S Pass for hiring foreign immigrants as workers

-- Halal registration license for serving Halal food for Muslims
+- Halal registration licence for serving Halal food for Muslims

-- Liquor, tobacco and entertainment licenses for serving liquor and tobacco and providing public entertainment at premises
+- Liquor, tobacco and entertainment licences for serving liquor and tobacco and providing public entertainment at premises

 - GST (Goods And Services Tax) Registration if your restaurant has an annual revenue of S$1 million